 Analysis of To Be in Love

-In the first set of lines the speaker begins by introducing the topic on which she will be musing.
+In the first set of lines, the speaker begins by introducing the topic on which she will be musing.
 As the title states that text will focus on what it means to be “in love.”
 There is not an easy answer to the question of what love is like.
-The speaker’s descriptions are sometimes ephemeral and other time more exacting.
+The speaker’s descriptions are sometimes ephemeral and other times more exacting.

 The first thing that she brings up is the fact that love causes one’s state of being to shift.
 If “you” fall in love then every interaction “you” have with the world will become lighter.
 The care with which one moves, “stretche[es]” and feels will be gentler.